StormhelmSoftworks/specfacthor/README.md

 An example usage for specific tests:

-    specfac participants index show
+    specfac generate participants index show

 An example for all available tests:

-    specfac participants ALL
+    specfac generate participants ALL

 Currently, tests can be generated for :index, :show, :new, :create, :edit, :update, and :destroy.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/viktharien/specfactor.
+Bug reports and pull requests are welcome on GitHub at https://github.com/viktharien/specfacthor.

 ## License